Skip to main content

 How can I support someone who is exploring their sexuality?

 It can be hard for young people to talk about their sexuality, especially if they are questioning it.
 Try talking through the answers in this section with them.
-You could also try encouraging them to talk to other young people who have had similar experiences by connecting them with LGBTQ+ support groups or helplines.
+You could also try encouraging them to talk to other young people who have had similar experiences by connecting them with LGBT+ support groups or helplines.

 Join the conversation